 OK, this is what you need to do:

-- Remember, you're only adding oil to the cylinder or cylinders that reported low or no compression in the ‘Dry’ compression test.
+Add about 2 tablespoons of engine oil to the cylinder that reported low or no compression in the ‘dry’ compression test.

 Crank the engine when all is ready.